 Though this grill doesn’t get hot enough to sear… It’ll be great for low-and-slow smokes, baking, roasting, and grilling.

-A 15 pound pellet hopper will auto-supply fuel throughout your cooks… Though there’s also a manual feed feature to funnel more pellets through the auger into the firebox.
+A 15 pound pellet hopper will auto-supply fuel throughout your cooks… Though there’s also a manual pellet feed feature to funnel more wood pellets through the auger into the firebox.

-Other special features include two wired meat probes, a pellet view window, and a convenient hopper cleanout door.
+Other special features include two wired meat probes, a wood pellets view window, and a convenient hopper cleanout door.

 Now, onto construction.